 Checking your credit report doesn’t have to take long.
-Here is our guide on how to check your credit report and what to look out for:
+Here’s how to do it and what to look out for.

-- Check your personal information
+Check your personal information

-- Check you’re on the electoral roll
+Check that you’re on the electoral roll

-- Check your past and current debts
+Check your debts

-Your credit report will show details of your past and current debts from the last six years.
-Ensure the outstanding debts are a true reflection of what you currently owe and that you recognise all the lenders listed.
+Your credit report will show details of your debts from the last six years.
+Ensure the outstanding debts are a true reflection of what you owe and that you recognise all the lenders listed.
 If borrowings are inflated, it could indicate that someone is opening up lines of credit in your name.
-If there are any lenders shown on your credit report whom you have never borrowed from, then this could be another clue to potential identity theft.
+Unknown lenders on your credit reports could also be a sign of potential identity theft.

-- Check your repayment history
+Check your repayment history

-- Check your search history
+Check your search history